PeterVranken/comFramework/readMe.md

 like:

-- An HTML report with all frames, signals, attributes and all the properties of these
+- An HTML report with all frames, signals, attributes and all the properties of these.
-- An Excel file with all the same (however, only as *_.csv_)
+- An Excel file with all the same (however, only as *_.csv_).
 - C source code and related header files, which implement a CAN interface.
   The interface will contain the needed data structures, timing related frame processing, validation code and pack and unpack operations to transform signal sets to frames and vice versa.
-The implementation can be made specific to a particular platform's requirements
+The implementation can be made specific to a particular platform's requirements.
-- LaTeX source code for documentation of the interface
+- LaTeX source code for documentation of the interface.
 - Interface definition files: If code from a model based code generation environment is linked to the CAN interface (e.g. MathWorks MATLAB with either their Embedded Coder or with dSPACE TargetLink) then a descripition of the signal interface is essential as these code generators need to be aware of the signal sets and their properties, data types and scaling in the first place.
-Our code generator can generate the required M scripts or XML files
+Our code generator can generate the required M scripts or XML files.
-- ASAM MCD-2 MC interface description files (*_.a2l_) if the target platform shall be connected to a measurement and calibration tool like ETAS INCA or Vector Informatik CANape
+- ASAM MCD-2 MC interface description files (*_.a2l_) if the target platform shall be connected to a measurement and calibration tool like ETAS INCA or Vector Informatik CANape.
 - AUTOSAR specification code (*_.arxml_).
-The DBC file contents can be rendered as an AUTOSAR software component, which connects to the ISignals of the COM stack, including all required application data types with scaling and more information
+The DBC file contents can be rendered as an AUTOSAR software component, which connects to the ISignals of the COM stack, including all required application data types with scaling and more information.

-### DBC parser ###
+### DBC parser

 In most automation environments our code generator can be used as raw DBC parser for whatever purpose, too.
 Typically, interpreted languages like